Singapore Positions Itself as Asia's AI Infrastructure Capital With Record Investment

 | Korea-Singapore Fund | US$300M (by 2030) | AI and deep-tech startups | Singapore |

-BDC's investments are projected to create around 3,000 jobs for students and professionals, which addresses another constraint: Singapore has compute ambitions but a tight labour market.
-Training local talent for AI infrastructure operations is as critical as building the facilities themselves.
+BDC's investments are projected to create approximately 3,000 jobs for students and professionals, addressing another critical constraint.
+Singapore has compute ambitions but faces a tight labour market, making local talent training for AI infrastructure operations as critical as building the facilities themselves.

 - BDC's investment represents one of the largest single AI infrastructure commitments in Southeast Asia this year